randomtest2378/open-genmoji/README.md

 If you're on iOS 18+, in your emoji menu, you can simply tap your sticker to use it inline just like an emoji.

 If you want to delete the Sticker, long press and hold (**don't move your finger**) on the Sticker in the Sticker gallery and release after ~2s.
 Press **Delete**.

+## Contributing

+Open Genmoji is open to more LoRAs for:

+- New models
+- New/Different sets of emojis
+- More training for existing emoji sets

+Check out `finetuning/README.md` for more information about finetuning, and check out `lora/README.md` for the current available LoRAs.